zuozhenggh/learning-library/oci-library/developer-adoption/labs/functions-load-file-into-adw-python/prerequisites/prereq.md

 ## **STEP 2:** Create compartment

 If you want to use an existing compartment, skip to the next step.
-Otherwise, click **Compartments** and then **Create Compartment**, to create a new compartment.
+Otherwise, follow the steps.

 1. Click the **Navigation Menu** in the upper left, navigate to **Identity & Security** and select **Compartments**.